XuewenWangUGA/SeqReadsProcessing/README.md

 # SeqReadsProcessing (SRP)
-Tools for Next Generation Sequencing reads processing suitable for both short Illumina and PacBio NanoPore long reads
+Tools for Next Generation Sequencing reads processing suitable for both short Illumina and PacBio NanoPore long reads All these tools are intitally eveloped by Xuewen Wang.

 # Installation